igrishaev/pg2/docs/pgvector.md

 ;; [{:v <SparseVector {2:42.00001,7:99.00009}/9>, :id 1}]
 ~~~

-The `v` field above is an instance of the `org.pg.type.SparseVector` class:
+The `v` field above is an instance of the `org.pg.type.SparseVector`
+class.
+Let's look at it closer:

 ~~~clojure
 ;; put it into a separate variable